 Intuitive inquiry.
 Intuitive inquiry is inclusive of transpersonal experiences and can be blended with other research methods.
 This methodology is based upon compassionately informed research using intuition and altered states of consciousness as sources of amplification and refinement of data observed.
 Dreams, visions, somatic experiences, and contemplative practices can provide insights that are considered intuitive.
 This approach seeks to incorporate subjective and objective knowledge.
-It posits that the personal is universal and that the intersubjective field between the researcher, participants, and audience is primary, as all can be changed by the research.

-The steps in intuitive inquiry are first to choose a research topic or text (e.g., a song, painting, ballet, interview transcript, or image) that is usually not the researchers own text.
+The steps in intuitive inquiry are first to choose a research topic or text (e.g., a song, painting, ballet, or image) that is usually not the researchers own text.
 The researcher then engages the text daily, recording impressions.
 A specific topic emerges from this initial cycle.
 In the second cycle, with the topic in mind, a new set of texts is engaged to help clarify the initial structure and values the researcher brings to the topic.
 These become lenses for interpretation and can develop and change as the researcher moves through cycles of interpretation.
 An interactive template is generated comprised of clustered lists of texts.
 This cycle concludes with a literature review.
-The third cycle begins with the collection of original textual data through interviews or collected narratives.
-This original textual data is used to modify, refine, and expand the researcher's understanding of the topic.
+The third cycle begins with the collection of original textual data through collected narratives.
+This original textual data are used to modify, refine, and expand the researcher's understanding of the topic.
 The imaginal is engaged as a subjective source of knowledge in a circular relationship with more objective knowledge.
 Metaphors, similes, symbols, and poetic writing or poetry may be used to convey the richness and fullness of experience.
 Embodied writing is encouraged, using the physical and visceral wisdom of the body.

-The goal of intuitive inquiry is to ensure that the researcher has expanded beyond his or her projections and has obtained some kind of breakthrough and synthesis of findings that can be communicated through empathic resonance, with validity formed through consensus building with participants and audience.
+The goal of intuitive inquiry is to ensure that the researcher has expanded beyond his or her projections and has obtained some kind of breakthrough and synthesis of findings that can be communicated through empathic resonance.
 Currently, no standards have been developed for data analysis.